Play Video

 She also runs a private mental health practice that aims to bridge the cultural gap in therapy rooms.

-Carina Tsang Quotes
+Carina Tsang Takeaways

 • “And she’s not able to hug you.
 She’s not able to do any handshaking, because of her severe fear of germs.”